 While Missouri has made some recent strides to get more solar installed, the state still has tremendous solar potential.
 Here are some recent figures:*

-- $50 million of solar installations were added to the state in 2015.
+- $63 million of solar installations were added to the state in 2018.
 Residential, commercial, and utility scale applications were the beneficiaries.
+The total monetary investment in the state is now $549 million.

-- There are approximately 114 solar businesses providing solar products and services throughout the state.
+- There are approximately 150 solar businesses providing solar products and services throughout the state, employing about 2,819 people.

 In 2008 Missouri joined many other states by enacting their own Renewables Portfolio Standard.
 Proposition C called for a repeal of the state’s formerly voluntary renewable energy standards and enacted the mandatory RPS policy.
 It calls for 15% of investor-owned utilities’ electric production to be from clean, renewable sources by 2021.**